Cardiac catheterization nowadays has become very popular since coronary artery diseases are rising due to unhealthy lifestyle and stress.

 No wonder that the most common reason for admission of the patients are due to cardiac or coronary problems.

-We have background about what cardiac catheterization or revascularization is all about but aren’t you curious what happens after you wheel-in your patient to a catheterization laboratory?
+We have a background about what cardiac catheterization or revascularization is all about but aren’t you curious what happens after you wheel-in your patient to a catheterization laboratory?
 What are the routine during the angiogram or angioplasty procedure?
-(Unless you are a nurse assigned in the cardiac catheterization laboratory, then probably you wouldn’t mind to be curious at all)
+(Unless you are a nurse assigned in the cardiac catheterization laboratory, then probably you wouldn’t mind being curious at all)

 Well, let’s have a sneak preview of what’s going inside the catheterization laboratory during an angiogram or angioplasty procedure is performed.

-Catheterization laboratory is like an operation room.
+The catheterization laboratory is like an operating room.
 It stores different equipment especially stents, catheters, and other costly kits for different procedures like angioplasty, angiogram, coiling, coronary angiography, and many others depending on the capacity of the laboratory.